MyFitnessPal Alternatives: Top Food Tracking Apps Compared

 Last updated: March 2026

-MyFitnessPal has been the go-to calorie counter for over a decade, and for good reason.
-It built the largest food database in the business and introduced millions of people to the habit of logging their meals.
-But if you have used MyFitnessPal recently, you may have noticed the app looks a bit different these days.
-Features that used to be free, including the barcode scanner, are now locked behind a premium subscription.
-Ads interrupt your logging flow.
+MyFitnessPal has been the go-to calorie counter for over a decade.
+It built the largest food database in the business and introduced millions of people to logging their meals.
+But the app has changed: features that used to be free, including the barcode scanner, are now behind a paywall.
+Ads interrupt the logging flow.
 And the crowdsourced database, while massive, can produce inconsistent results when unverified entries contain errors.
 (For a deeper look at how these apps work under the hood, see our diet tracker apps insider guide.)

-So you are shopping for a MyFitnessPal alternative.
+So you’re shopping for a MyFitnessPal alternative.
 Good news: you have real options, and some of them may be a better fit depending on what matters to you.
-Finding the best alternative to MyFitnessPal takes a bit of research, so in January 2026 our team spent a week logging 127 identical food entries across multiple apps — the same meals, same portions, same order — dug into database verification methods, and compared features side by side.
+In January 2026 our team spent a week logging 127 identical food entries across multiple apps, dug into database verification methods, and compared features side by side.
 Here is what we found.

 People switch away from MyFitnessPal for a handful of recurring reasons, and they tend to fall into predictable categories.
 The most common complaint is the paywall expansion.
 As of early 2026, MyFitnessPal has moved barcode scanning and detailed macro tracking to its Premium tier at $79.99 per year.
 For users who relied on scanning as their primary logging method, that was a dealbreaker.